 Leadership style is a significant predictor on how any organisation will respond to issues that arise.
 In fact, while “trickle down economics” is a recognisable farce, trickle down culture is a psychologically generated reality.
 There is a premise in organisational psychology that the people in an organisation will adopt aspects of the leadership with which they are provided.
 It is just as applicable in the context of a national ethos as it is a corporate one.
 So how is it that our national leadership, protects and facilitates progress for women in our society?

-On the plus side, Prime Minister, Malcolm Turnbull returned $100M of the $300M Abbott cut from front-line support of domestic violence issues and commented: “… violence against women begins with disrespecting women.”
+On the plus side, Prime Minister, Malcolm Turnbull returned $100M of the $300M Abbott cut from the front-line support of domestic violence issues and commented: “… violence against women begins with disrespecting women.”
 Turnbull then went on to admit, “this is a big cultural shift.”
-It was a remarkable admission from a party, that not long before, had been embarrassed by Julia Gillard’s famous speech on Abbott’s Misogyny.
+It was a remarkable admission from a party, which not long before, had been embarrassed by Julia Gillard’s famous speech on Abbott’s Misogyny.
 Lauded internationally by everything but the mainstream media, her speech went viral to the clapping of women high fiving one another – or where alone – thrusting a fist into the air.
 Of course, defending the charge against the leadership of the day by proclaiming Abbott was married and had three daughters and that he did not see sexist signs he was standing next to when rallying the faithful, did not help.
 On the first point, should not his defenders be less concerned about what Abbott accomplished for his daughters?
 Rather the focus should be on women who were not his daughters?

 The signs proclaiming Julia as a “witch” were ironic given the controversy that would later surround Peter Dutton.
 Aside from ignoring the signs of the time, Abbott’s history of frequent sexist gaffes and attitudes did not exhibit leadership in support of women either before or after becoming their ministerial representative.
 But you may correctly point out that we have moved on from his leadership.